 Bowden helps No. 3 Tennessee pound Georgia 96-50

 KNOXVILLE, Tenn.
-(AP) — Jordan Bowden scored 20 points and No. 3 Tennessee opened Southeastern Conference play by trouncing Georgia 96-50 on Saturday for its eighth consecutive victory.
+(AP) — Jordan Bowden scored 20 points and Tennessee opened Southeastern Conference play by trouncing Georgia for its eighth consecutive victory.

 Grant Williams and Admiral Schofield scored 18 points each for Tennessee.
 Kyle Alexander had 12 points and 14 rebounds, and Jordan Bone added 11 points.